orbitmines/archive/projects/existing-abstract-models/Category Theory.md

 ###### [[Homoiconicity|Homoiconic]] Category Theory? - does that make sense?

 ---
-Mention this to [[Jonathan Gorard]] in connection to https://www.youtube.com/live/NLkvSC8mpRw?si=hKUiz2ucxXne5taO&t=2978 , saying that an awful lot of exactly what I'm interpreting is similar to category theory - and that ij relating the ideas to category theory I see exactly how it's phrased in both. ...
-Say still reading/learning up on how to relate it to HOTT, and then modern mathematical foundations debate he mentions here.
-But that I think it crucially comes down to it's necessarily inconsistent, but does that effect certain types of decision makings/other equivalences/computations.

----

 ### Homotopy/Homoiconic
 Garphical homoiconicity/homotopy, yhe abstract lattern is there, but fits a general nymber of different ways in which it can be demonstrated graphically, in that direction it's different.
 Homoiconic in the abstract